Help us improve your experience.

 The BGP Peers time series graph displays the status of BGP peers of a router, in a give time range.
 Select a routing table from the routing table drop-down list.
 BGP Peers graph displays data for the selected routing table.

 You can move the slider across the graph.
-A pop-up on the slider displays the number of established peers and down peers for that time period.
+A pop-up on the slider displays the number of established peers and down peers for that period.
 As you move the slider along the graph, you can see the slider of the Router Events graph also move, simultaneously.

 Using this feature, you can visually correlate a router event (from the Router Events graph) to the status of a peer.
 For example, you can perform a root cause analysis about a BGP session if all the peers go down, suddenly in an interval.
 See the data in the Router Events graph for the same interval, to see if any router event triggered this scenario.